richard-shan/fabRepo/docs/lessons/final.md

 # Final Project

-**WARNING: The project video and slide are out of date and provide incorrect information about licensing.
-The current EULA is [here](../../../license.txt).
+**WARNING: The project video and slide (poster) are out of date and provide incorrect information about licensing.
+The current EULA is [here](../../LICENSE.txt).
 By installing, accessing, or using the Product, you acknowledge that you have read this Agreement, understand it, and agree to be bound by its terms and conditions.**

 ## Overview